xuzirui883/1779-week-2-exercises/README.md

 # Week 2 Exercises

-The following exercises are intended to help familiarize you with Flask applicactions, and python.
+The following exercises are intended to help familiarize you with Python.
 This week's exercises will also count towards your participation mark; please follow the instructions below.

 ## Part 1: Complete the exercises in the Part1 folder: